-Unexpected Lessons from Viruses or Lessons from Offering Virtual Learning
+Unexpected Lessons from Viruses or Lessons about Virtual Learning

 Because of today’s crisis, schools and universities who are not virtual are now moving to virtual, online instruction.
 Making the transition to teaching beyond the classroom takes a bit of thought and planning.
 I won’t claim to be the font of all knowledge, but I am willing to share the lessons I have learned that might help those readers who are suddenly faced with a screen instead of smiling faces.
 I hope that this is just the start of the conversation as there are many teachers who have made the transition from classroom to online and the further transition from online instruction to online learning.